Business Immigration

 1. Vocational Qualification Applicants must have completed at least two years of formal vocational training that is recognized in Germany.

-3. Salary Threshold For 2025, applicants must meet a minimum gross annual salary requirement of approximately €43,470.
-This figure may vary depending on specific job roles and regional economic conditions.
+3. Salary Threshold For 2026, talent's salary must meet current regional requirements that vary depending on specific job roles and regional economic conditions.
+Please consult Entgeltatlas for more information.

 Need this information in your email? read it for later, get information directly in your inbox